Palladius of Antioch

 Saint Palladius the Desert Dweller led an ascetic life in a mountain cave near Syrian Antioch.
-Because of his struggles, he is said to have received the gift wonder-working from the Lord.
-Once, a merchant was found murdered by robbers near his cave.
-People accused St Palladius of the murder, but through the prayer of the saint, the dead man rose up and named his murderers.
+Because of his struggles, he is said to have received the gift of wonder-working from the Lord.
+By some accounts, a merchant was once found murdered by robbers near his cave.
+People accused St Palladius of the murder, but through the prayers of the saint, the dead man rose up and named his murderers.
 The saint died at the end of the fourth century, leaving behind several works.

 Saint Palladius is commemorated in the Orthodox Church and Eastern Catholic Churches on January 28.